 John T. Rynd, 60, was appointed to our Board of Directors as a Class II Director in June 2011.
 From June 2008 until December 2016, Mr. Rynd served as the Chief Executive Officer and President, and as a director, of Hercules Offshore, Inc. (NASDAQ:HERO), a publicly traded global provider of offshore contract drilling and liftboat services.
 From July 2007 to June 2008, he served as Executive Vice President and Chief Operating Officer of Hercules Offshore, Inc. From October 2005 to July 2007, he served as Senior Vice President of Hercules Offshore, Inc. and President of Hercules Drilling Company, LLC.
-On August 13, 2015, Hercules Offshore, Inc. and certain of its subsidiaries filed voluntary petitions for relief under the provisions of Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware.
-On November 6, 2015, Hercules Offshore, Inc. emerged from bankruptcy.
+On August 13, 2015, Hercules Offshore, Inc. and certain of its subsidiaries filed voluntary petitions for relief under the provisions of Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy.
+On June 5, 2016, Hercules Offshore, Inc. again filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Code in the United States Bankruptcy Code in the United States Bankruptcy.
 On June 5, 2016, Hercules Offshore, Inc. again filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware.
 On December 2, 2016, Hercules Offshore, Inc.'s assets were transferred to the HERO Liquidating Trust, and the common stock was canceled pursuant to its Chapter 11 plan.